 MORE THAN YOU EVER WANTED TO KNOW ABOUT SPUTUM!

-I almost hesitate to write about this subject, but I feel it must be included because it was
+I almost hesitate to write about this subject,

-such an integral part of the daily TB san experience as well as being one of the most important indicators of our
+but I feel it must be included because it was such an integral part of the daily TB san experience as well as being one

 First, let's get the technical term defined.
 We all know what spit is, but the san patients

 never used that term.
-We always referred to it as "sputum" because that's the medical term which was used by all the
+We always referred to it as "sputum" because that's the medical term which was used

-doctors and nurses.
+by all the doctors and nurses.
 The medical dictionary definition is:

 Sputum: